Inside the Book

 Judgement, under pressure

-What happens when responsibility can’t be shared, and
+What happens when responsibility can't be shared, and process can't hide the call.

 Why I wrote this book